shivharis/turtlebot3_wiki/docs/source/opencr_software.rst

 OpenCR Software Setup
 =====================

 ..
-NOTE:: We tested the Turtlebot 3 on ``Ubuntu 16.04.1`` and ``ROS Kinetic Kame`` version.
+NOTE:: The Turtlebot3 has been tested on ``Ubuntu 16.04.1`` and ``ROS Kinetic Kame`` version.

+The OpenCR controls the Dynamixels on the instructions from the SBC.
+To do this, a specific firmware should be built in the board.
+See the descriptions and configure the settings.

 OpenCR
 ------

-Let's build the OpenCR Arduino development environment on your remote PC.
+Follow the instructions to get the OpenCR Arduino development environment on the remote PC.

 USB settings
 ~~~~~~~~~~~~

-Allows the OpenCR USB port to be used in the ``Arduino IDE`` without root privileges.
+Make the OpenCR USB port be able to upload the ``Arduino IDE`` program without root permission.

 .. code-block:: bash